shenzhun/speech-recognition-using-pocketsphinx/README.md

             http://www.speech.cs.cmu.edu/SLM/toolkit_documentation.html
       <p>
        #Given a large corpus of text in a file a.text, but no specified vocabulary,</p>
+       <code>#compute the word unigram counts

-       <code> cat a.text | text2wfreq > a.wfreq  #compute the word unigram counts</code>
+       cat a.text | text2wfreq > a.wfreq

-       cat a.wfreq | wfreq2vocab -top 20000 > a.vocab  #Convert the word unigram counts into a vocabulary consisting of the 20,000 most common words
+       #Convert the word unigram counts into a vocabulary consisting of the 20,000 most common words

-       cat a.text | text2idngram -vocab a.vocab > a.idngram  #Generate a binary id 3-gram of the training text, based on this vocabulary
+       cat a.wfreq | wfreq2vocab -top 20000 > a.vocab
+       #Generate a binary id 3-gram of the training text, based on this vocabulary

+       cat a.text | text2idngram -vocab a.vocab > a.idngram
-       idngram2lm -idngram a.idngram -vocab a.vocab -binary a.binlm  #Convert the idngram into a binary format language model
+       #Convert the idngram into a binary format language model

+       idngram2lm -idngram a.idngram -vocab a.vocab -binary a.binlm
-       evallm -binary a.binlm  #Compute the perplexity of the language model, with respect to some test text b.text
+       #Compute the perplexity of the language model, with respect to some test text b.text

+       evallm -binary a.binlm </code>

        Alternatively, some of these processes can be piped together: